jcb91/IPython-notebook-extensions-wiki/aspell.md

 ```javascript
 require(['/static/custom/aspell/ipy-aspell.js']);
 ```
-to your `custom.js` file so it looks like this:
+to your `custom.js` file so it looks like this (IPython 2.x version):

 ```javascript
 $([IPython.events]).on('app_initialized.NotebookApp', function(){